VictorAdeB/VictorAdeB/README.md

   I'm open to collaborating on Open Source Projects

-I'm learning React, Java, Typescript and Node
+I'm learning React, Java and Spring

 Languages: HTML, CSS, JavaScript and Typescript
 Tools and Libraries: Git, Tailwind, and Reactjs